cyipt/popupCycleways/README.md

   - Cycling potential: only roads with high cycling potential, of 100 or more in the long-term Government Target scenario, were selected
-  - Length of road: only road sections at least 100m long were included in the analysis, in some cities this threshold was raised to identify the ‘top 10’ roads for new cycleways
+  - Length of road: only road sections at least 100m long were included in the analysis

+From the resulting selections we then identified the ‘top 10’ routes in each city based on cycling potential.
+In most cities, only road sections longer than a threshold of 200-300m were considered for entry to this ‘top 10’ list.

 More criteria such as road width and proximity to key services such as hospitals could be added at a later date.
 A final stage involved